-Endolymphatic hydrops is thought to be due to overproduction or impaired absorption of endolymph.
-This may occur as a result of one or a combination of the proposed etiologic agents.
-Some histopathologic studies of the temporal bones suggest that, although endolymphatic hydrops is a histologic marker for MD, it is not directly responsible for its symptoms.[16]
+Endolymphatic hydrops is thought to be due to over-production or impaired absorption of endolymph.
+This may occur as a result of one or a combination of the proposed aetiological agents.
+Some histopathological studies of the temporal bones suggest that, although endolymphatic hydrops is a histological marker for MD, it is not directly responsible for its symptoms.[16]
 However, studies from 2010 demonstrate through magnetic resonance imaging the central role of endolymphatic hydrops in the pathology of MD.[17]

-During the acute attack the excessive endolymphatic fluid pressure causes distention and rupture of the Reissner membrane.
+During the acute attack the excessive endolymphatic fluid pressure causes distension and rupture of Reissner's membrane.
 This results in the release of potassium-rich endolymph into the perilymphatic space and causes injury to the sensory and neural elements of the inner ear, which manifests clinically as sudden hearing loss, tinnitus, and vertigo.
-Between attacks, the Reissner membrane may reattach itself, the chemical balance is restored, and symptoms remit.[3]
-However, some researchers are questioning this theory because membrane ruptures were found postmortem in temporal bones with no history of vertigo.[16]
+Between attacks, Reissner's membrane may reattach itself, the chemical balance is restored, and symptoms remit.[3]
+However, some researchers are questioning this theory because membrane ruptures were found post-mortem in temporal bones with no history of vertigo.[16]

 Immune-mediated mechanisms have long been implicated in the pathophysiology of MD.
-This has been supported by the presence of increased levels of immune complexes and the presence of autoantibodies to structures of the inner ear in patients with MD.
+This has been supported by the presence of increased levels of immune complexes and the presence of auto-antibodies to structures of the inner ear in patients with MD.
 Lymphocytes and immunoglobulins have also been found in the endolymphatic sac.[18]